Lucase1840/Lucase1840/README.md

 - ✨ I graduated from the bootcamp SoyHenry.
 I'm a resilient, passionate and self-sufficient person who can build real life applications using technologies such as JavaScript, React, Redux, Express, SQL, PostgreSQL, Tailwind, and give them a unique style thanks to my knowledge in audiovisual arts.

-- 🔭 I’m currently working on makin responsive the **e-commerce I've just finished with my team**
+- 🔭 I’m currently working on making responsive the **e-commerce I've just finished with my team**

 - 🌱 I'm starting to learn **Java & Phyton**